 1. Use VPS hosting over shared hosting:

-One of the biggest mistakes we see are businesses opting for cheap shared hosting packages over a VPS (Virtual Private Server).
-Usually this is down to not knowing the difference between the two.
-A shared server has more than one website (usually thousands of websites) all sharing the same resources which can result in a high server response time.
-A VPS has allocated resources just for your site.
-Surprisingly you can find a good VPS for less money than most shared hosting packages if you know what to look out for.
+One of the biggest mistakes we see businesses make is their decision to use cheap shared hosting packages over a VPS (Virtual Private Server).
+A shared server has more than one website, with all of them sharing the same resources.
+Naturally, this can result in a high server response time and slow down your website.
+Especially during peak hours.
+A VPS, meanwhile, has allocated resources just for your site.
+You can find a good VPS for less money than most shared hosting packages with SSD storage and advanced caching like Varnish included.

 2. Avoid third party themes and plugins:

 We see a lot of businesses installing third party themes and plugins that include every script and library under the sun.
-Too many scripts and active plugins will slow down your site and increase requests on the server.
-If you’re really concerned about performance then consider a bespoke WordPress theme with custom features and functionality built directly into the theme without third party plugin dependency.
+Having too many scripts and active plugins will slow down your site and increase requests on the server.
+If you’re particularly concerned about performance then it is worth considering a bespoke WordPress theme with custom features and functionality built directly into it without third-party plugin dependency.
+Out the box, not all plugins are well optimised for performance, so the amount of active plugins on your site should be kept as low as possible.

 3. Resize and compress your images:

-This is probably the easiest way to quickly reduce page size to ensure your web page can be downloaded quickly by your visitors.
-Use a compression tool like TinyPNG to reduce the size of your images without affecting quality.
-Also make sure you resize images to the actual display size on your website and this will make a big difference.
+This is probably the easiest way to quickly reduce page size to ensure your web page can be swiftly downloaded by visitors.
+We advise you use a compression tool like TinyPNG to reduce the size of your images without affecting the quality.
+It is also helpful to resize any images to the actual display size on the website as this will make a big difference.
+Check your website doesn’t have resize issues using Google Page Insights tool mentioned earlier in this post.

 5. Configure caching on your server:

-Whether you have shared hosting or VPS hosting adding cache control and expire headers will let the browser know whether to serve a cached version of the page.
-If configured correctly then caching will significantly reduce server load and decrease page load time.
+Whether you have shared hosting or VPS hosting, adding cache control and expire headers will let the browser know whether to serve a cached version of the page.
+If configured correctly then caching will significantly reduce server load and decrease your page load times.
 If your server is using Apache then you can enable cache control and set expire headers in htaccess.
-With Nginx you can add cache control to your servers config file.
+With Nginx you can add cache control to your servers config file too.